 If you’re looking for a more sociable time, head on down to Arche Noah Boutique Hostel.

 Arche Noah Hostel Bogota combines tranquillity in a tropical oasis with a social atmosphere, in a luxurious listed building – it even has a sauna.

 It’s slap bang in the centre of Candelaria, with bars and restaurants on the doorstep.

 Socialise in the luxurious lounge or at one of the organised events.
 It’s also possible to book a tour here – just have a chat with the friendly staff.
 A great place to stay in Bogota for backpackers.

 Couples will also be very pleased with the stylish quality double rooms with en-suite.

-Another great solo traveller option is Casa Cubil Design Hostel.
+Another great solo traveller option for a hostel Bogota in Colombia is Casa Cubil Design Hostel.